stefanoborini/pep-keyword/PEP-XXX.rst

 - Requires a change in the C interface to pass an additional PyObject for the keyword arguments.

-Strategy 3: named tuple
+Strategy "named tuple"
 -----------------------

-Return a namedtuple for idx instead of a tuple.
+Return a named tuple for idx instead of a tuple.
 Keyword arguments would obviousely have their key as key, and positional argument would have an underscore followed by their order: